kiz13/kiz.note/softwares/MS-BUCKET.md

 this [pull request (merged)](https://github.com/microsoft/terminal/pull/1005) allows you to write comments in the configuration file which is of json format.

 remove the powershell start text?
 [Add the `-nologo` option to the PowerShell command line](https://stackoverflow.com/a/63695674/11844003), then it starts the PowerShell console without displaying the copyright banner.

+use `wt` command to start Windows Terminal from the command line, `wt -d .` use the current directory as the starting directory for the console. [check also the official manuals](https://docs.microsoft.com/en-us/windows/terminal/command-line-arguments?tabs=windows)

 ### remote